gazebosim/gz-physics/tutorials/06-physics-simulation-concepts.md

 ### Pendulum

-This model demonstrates how simulated inertia and gravity affect the object movement by showing free swing of the pendulum.
-Please download the Pendulum model to your home folder by:
+This demo world demonstrates how simulated inertia and gravity affect the object movement by showing free swing of the pendulum.
+Please download the Pendulum demo to your home folder by:

 ```bash
 wget https://raw.githubusercontent.com/ignitionrobotics/ign-gazebo/main/examples/worlds/video_record_dbl_pendulum.sdf -P ~
 ```

-and start the Pendulum model on Ignition Gazebo by:
+and start the Pendulum demo on Ignition Gazebo by:

 ```bash
 ign gazebo ~/video_record_dbl_pendulum.sdf